PYCONDE/py_helpdesk_com/README.md

 Store your credentials in `_private/config.yaml`

-**Use the same (shared) email you use to log into helpdesk to create the token".
+**Use the same (shared) email you use to log into helpdesk to create the token".**
-See here how to create:  https://www.youtube.com/watch?v=-EUZ_Ynvz5Q&t=32s
+See here how to create:  https://www.youtube.com/watch?v=-EUZ_Ynvz5Q&t=32s In case there are problems with livechat subscription trails, contact an helpdesk admin.

 ## Init
 You need some additional ids to interact with helpdesk, as team and agent IDs.